Stellar masses of optically dark galaxies: uncertainty introduced by the attenuation law and star-formation histories: Discussion

 As shown in Fig.~\ref{fig:mass_z}, the revised stellar mass estimates for S2 and S3 fall within the range predicted by the EVS confidence intervals, indicating no significant tension with theoretical expectations.
 The earlier estimates from \citet{xiao24} lie closer to the upper bounds of the EVS confidence intervals, suggesting a potential challenge to the model.
 Nevertheless, in both analyses, the stellar masses of S2 and S3 imply a high star-formation efficiency.
 High star-formation efficiencies are expected in overdense regions of the early Universe, such as proto-clusters \citep{chiang13, chiang17, lim24}.
 S2 (GN10) and S3 reside within such a dense environment at $z = 5.17-5.30$, which also hosts the luminous DSFG HDF850.1 \citep{calvi23, herard-demanche25, sun24_filaments}.
 This large-scale structure contains over 100 H$\alpha$-emitting galaxies identified by \textit{JWST}/FRESCO slitless spectroscopy.
 The disturbed morphologies of S2 and S3 point to ongoing or recent merger activity, reinforcing the view that dense environments enhance galaxy–galaxy interactions and trigger intense star formation.
 In this context, their large stellar masses may be at least partly attributable to mergers, which can supply substantial gas reservoirs from infalling companions and thereby fuel elevated star-formation rates \citep{duan24, duan25, puskas25_rate, puskas25}.
 Finally, we note that EVS prediction above is calibrated for isolated haloes; recent extensions of the EVS framework that explicitly incorporate environmental effects and halo clustering show that the rapid assembly of massive galaxies in such regions can be naturally accommodated, substantially alleviating the apparent tension with simple galaxy formation models \citep{jespersen25_merger}.

-Connecting S2 and S3 to lower-redshift descendants, we expect that S2 and S3 will quench their star formation soon (e.g., within the next few hundred Myr), since they will otherwise overshoot stellar mass function constraints. \textit{JWST} allowed us to constrain the stellar populations of massive quiescent galaxies at $z\approx3-4$ \citep{carnall23, glazebrook24, nanayakkara24, setton24, de-graaff25_qg, turner25, zhang25}.
-For instance, a detailed analysis of \textit{JWST}/NIRSpec and NIRCam observations of ZF-UDS-7329, a massive quiescent galaxy at $z = 3.2$, shows that it formed rapidly, with a peak SFR of $400-800~M_{\odot}~\text{yr}^{-1}$ at $z \approx 5-10$, indicative of a highly efficient formation phase \citep{turner25}.
-Its bulge-disk morphology and location within an overdense environment suggest a possible origin linked to merger-driven starbursts.
-This evolutionary pathway is consistent with the properties of S2 and S3, which also exhibit high SFRs and evidence of interactions within a dense large-scale structure.
+Connecting S2 and S3 to lower-redshift descendants, we expect that these systems will quench their star formation on short timescales (within a few hundred Myr), since continued star formation would otherwise cause them to overshoot the observed high-mass end of the stellar mass function.
+This evolutionary pathway has been extensively discussed prior to \textit{JWST}, with numerous studies arguing that intensely star-forming DSFGs at $z\gtrsim4$ are natural progenitors of the massive quiescent galaxy population observed at $z\sim2-4$ \citep[e.g.,][]{toft14, simpson14, ikarashi15}, requiring short, highly efficient starburst phases with peak SFRs of several hundred $M_\odot\,\mathrm{yr}^{-1}$ followed by rapid quenching driven by gas exhaustion, feedback, and/or dynamical processes \citep{wellons15, tacchella16_MS, popping17_compact}.
+Such systems are preferentially found in overdense environments and proto-clusters, where mergers and enhanced gas accretion accelerate stellar mass assembly \citep{chiang13, casey16, overzier16, lim24}.
+Recent \textit{JWST} observations have now provided direct constraints on the stellar populations of massive quiescent galaxies at $z\approx3-4$ \citep{carnall23,glazebrook24,nanayakkara24,setton24,de-graaff25_qg,turner25,zhang25}, largely confirming this picture.
+For example, detailed \textit{JWST}/NIRSpec and NIRCam observations of ZF-UDS-7329, a massive quiescent galaxy at $z=3.2$, indicate a rapid formation history with a peak SFR of $400$--$800~M_\odot\,\mathrm{yr}^{-1}$ at $z\approx5$--$10$, consistent with a highly efficient, merger-driven starburst phase in an overdense environment \citep{turner25}.
+In this context, the high SFRs, disturbed morphologies, and dense large-scale environment of S2 and S3 are fully consistent with this long-standing DSFG-to-quiescent evolutionary pathway, now directly probed with \textit{JWST}.